Army Public School, Shankar Vihar

-Army Public School, Shankar Vihar is a school in Delhi Cantonment, Shankar Vihar, Delhi.
-It is a branch of the AWES-controlled Indian Army Public Schools.
+Army Public School, Shankar Vihar is a school in Delhi Cantonment, Shankar Vihar, Delhi, India It is a branch of the Army Welfare Education Society (AWES)-controlled Indian Army Public Schools.
 The school is affiliated with the Central Board of Secondary Education through Directorate of Education.

-It also hosts National Level Excellence Awards and English Debate organized by Army Welfare Education Society.
+It also hosts National Level Excellence Awards and English Debate organized by AWES.

-Army Public School, Shankar Vihar is committed to the multi-faceted growth and upliftment of students by offering them not merely the inputs that are necessary for excellent performance in national level examinations, but also a more general education.
-Towards this end, co-curricular and sports activities play a large part.

 The students in the school are divided into four houses: